 Over the past several years, especially since Scott Walker was elected governor of our state, I have been among the wandering wonderers.
 Pragmatically people had beliefs, that although I felt were wrong, they held those beliefs nonetheless.
 How does one go about affecting beliefs or changing a person's mind let alone a group?
-So I kept the question in my mind and passively went about creating a record, in a blog, collecting facts over time and see if I could find "facts" that changed my mind or to say more accurately, refined my thoughts.
+So I kept the question in my mind and passively went about creating a record, in a blog, collecting facts over time to see if I could find "facts" that changed my mind or to say more accurately, refined my thoughts.

 Along the way I collected so many stories from different people and disciplines that were independently interesting.
 As I collected those stories it seemed they were only related to some small part of my question.